LuisGloria/C-Flat/README.md

 ## Keep in mind

-There is already a C-flat programming language but it involves music notes and it is an esoteric programming language.
+There is already a C-flat programming language but it involves music notes and it is an esoteric programming language.<br/>
 You can see his project [here](https://github.com/NicksterSand/Cflat).

-I do not claim the name of the language.
+I do not claim the name of the language.<br/>
-This is just something to help people learn C, C++ or C# without having to deal with memory managment and other complex stuff.
+This is just something to help people learn C, C++ or C# without having to deal with memory managment and other complex stuff.<br/>

 ## Features
-- **Simplified Syntax**: A blend of C and modern, high-level languages to keep things concise and readable.
+- **Simplified Syntax**: A blend of C and modern, high-level languages to keep things concise and readable.<br/>
-- **Memory Management**: Optional garbage collection with the ability to manually manage memory if needed.
+- **Memory Management**: Optional garbage collection with the ability to manually manage memory if needed.<br/>
-- **Concurrency Built-in**: Easy-to-use concurrency features like `async`/`await` for managing multi-threaded tasks.
+- **Concurrency Built-in**: Easy-to-use concurrency features like `async`/`await` for managing multi-threaded tasks.<br/>
-- **Cross-Platform**: Designed with portability in mind, targeting desktop, server, and embedded systems.
+- **Cross-Platform**: Designed with portability in mind, targeting desktop, server, and embedded systems.<br/>

 ## Example Code